my-rubber-toe/IReNE-tellspace-server/README.md

 Once all has been set, run the server using `python app.py`.

-## Development Setup: Pycharm
+## Development Setup: Windows Environment

-Ensure that you have `Python 3.8.0` installed.
+Ensure that you have `Python 3.8.0` and `Pycharm` installed.
 Once you have cloned the repository locally, open the project in pycharm and access the project settings.

 1. Search for `Project Interpreter`.